Kyle Rayner: Infinite Crisis and the return of Ion

-In Infinite Crisis, Alexander Luthor reveals that had the Multiverse continued to exist if the event of Crisis on Infinite Earths hadn't occurred, Rayner would have been a native of Earth-Eight.
-When Jade dies during the Infinite Crisis Rann/Thanagar War Special, she transfers her power to Rayner, catalyzing his transformation into Ion.
+In Infinite Crisis, Alexander Luthor Jr. reveals that had the Multiverse continued to exist without Crisis on Infinite Earths occurring, Kyle would have been a native of Earth-Eight.
+When Jade dies during the Rann–Thanagar War, she transfers her power to Kyle, catalyzing his transformation into Ion.

 In the series Ion: Guardian of the Universe, Ion seemingly destroys a fleet of starships and violently attacks two Green Lanterns, but Kyle has no memory of the destruction and only learns of his possible role in it after being attacked by a bounty hunter.
-Upon visiting the fleet's wreckage, Rayner loses control and finds himself near the sentient planet Mogo, also a Green Lantern, who uses his Lantern abilities to help convalescing Lanterns gain insight into their problems through the use of constructs conjured by the Lantern's own subconscious.
-On Mogo, Rayner converses with images of Alex, Donna, and Jade and fights Major Force.
-Rayner realizes that as Ion, he is able to channel the green energy of both the Starheart and the Central Power Battery.
+Upon visiting the fleet's wreckage, Kyle loses control and finds himself near the sentient planet Mogo, also a Green Lantern, who uses his Lantern abilities to help convalescing Lanterns gain insight into their problems through the use of constructs conjured by the Lantern's own subconscious.
+On Mogo, Kyle converses with images of Alex, Donna, and Jade and fights Major Force.
+Kyle realizes that as Ion, he is able to channel the green energy of both the Starheart and the Central Power Battery.
 This new energy is called the "Ion Power".

 Later, Jordan finds Ion destroying a planet but discovers that this is in fact Alexander Nero, who claims that his connection with Kyle and new powers are the result of a third party's interference.
-Jordan and Rayner then discover that the Guardians had placed Rayner through these events as a test of whether he could handle his power, in anticipation of their granting him an honored position among Green Lanterns as their Torchbearer, now that he harbors the ability to revive the Corps should it ever be destroyed again.
+Jordan and Kyle then discover that the Guardians had placed Kyle through these events as a test of whether he could handle his power, in anticipation of their granting him an honored position among Green Lanterns as their Torchbearer, now that he harbors the ability to revive the Corps should it ever be destroyed again.
 They explain that he will not patrol a sector as other Lanterns do but will be called upon for aid in situations that the Corps cannot handle alone.
 They also reveal that some unforeseen enemy manipulated Nero, who unleashes a massive amount of energy that Kyle dissipates into what is presumed to be a pocket universe.
-Rayner later learns that he was hunted by enemies such as Effigy, who was subliminally instructed to attack Rayner by Nero.
-After clearing his reputation on the planet that was scorched by Nero while using Rayner's identity, Rayner learns his mother is dying of an unknown cause.
-After being attacked by the Tangent Comics version of the Atom and the Flash, and being transported to the interdimensional realm known as the "Bleed", where he encounters Captain Atom, he returns home to attempt to reanimate his now-dead mother's corpse with newly acquired powers, but after a tearful farewell, she declines resurrection, asking Rayner to allow her to die, a request that the grief-stricken Rayner grants.
+Kyle later learns that he was hunted by enemies such as Effigy, who was subliminally instructed to attack Kyle by Nero.
+After clearing his reputation on the planet that was scorched by Nero while using Kyle's identity, Kyle learns his mother is dying of an unknown cause.
+After being attacked by the Tangent Comics version of the Atom and the Flash, and being transported to the interdimensional realm known as the "Bleed", where he encounters Captain Atom, he returns home to attempt to reanimate his mother, but after a tearful farewell, she declines resurrection.